luisloorcortez/Orquestation/pocket web server (in progress)/README.md

                     curl: https://www.varnish-software.com/developers/tutorials/running-varnish-docker/

                4.-  phpMyAdmin image, this will be used such as db administrator.
-This is linhed with db image thrpugh the docker network. for more information, see:
+This is linked with db image through the docker network. for more information, see:

                     curl: https://hub.docker.com/r/phpmyadmin/phpmyadmin/